-As the Earth was engulfed, the sisterships rose.
-All the conspirators were justified.
-Me included.
-But I didn’t stay to help them.
-No, I snuck aboard the first sister.
-Hell if I was going to perish on the fire and brimstone we’d caused ourselves.
+As the Earth was engulfed, two sister ships were revealed.
+All the conspiracists were justified—me included.
+But instead of staying to help the other crazy survivors, I snuck aboard the first ship.
+I was not going to perish on the fire and brimstone we’d caused ourselves.
 That’s my theory anyway: that we caused it ourselves.

 “Lou, if that’s really our sister out there.
 I-if she’s dead, what will come of us?”
 Wrench murmurs, turning to face me.
 Her features are overdrawn with fear.
 This isn’t our last journey, I promise.
 I rest my hand on her shoulder and return my gaze to the screen.
 Even if it is our last journey, it wasn’t half bad.
 We’d survived three years out here.

 Crackle.
 The whole room goes still at the sudden sound.
 Are we picking up static or something more?
 I can’t help my interest now.
 I wouldn’t mind if they’re alive out there.

 Kssssh…sustained a great amount of damage.
 If anyone’s out there…ksssssh…Help!
 Oh god…kssssh.